 - at the External site Proxy Chimik collection points or the regional container parks

 - specific small hazardous waste can be collected three times a year by the bulky waste collections of the City of Brussels

 Bruxelles Propreté collects Christmas trees after the Christmas festivities, on the day of the collection of green waste.
 The trees should be submitted without decorations or pot.

 You can give your clothes (that are in good condition) to all associations which have second hand stores.
-A label exists for the associations which have a real social purpose: the Solid'R label.
+A label exists for the associations which have a real social purpose: the External site Solid'R label.